 - Cable replacement

 Bluetooth topology is referred to as a scattered ad-hoc topology.
 It defines a small cell called Piconet which is a collection of devices connected in an ad-hoc fashion.

 There are four states

-- M(Master)– can handle seven simultaneous and up to 200 active slaves in the piconet.
+- M(Master): It can manage seven concurrent and up to 200 active slaves in the piconet.

-- S(Slave)– terminals which can participate in more than one piconet.
+- S(Slave): Terminals which can take part in more than one piconet.

-The FHSS (frequency hopping spread spectrum) modem is utilized in the physical connection of the Bluetooth with a nominal antenna power of 0 dBm(10 m coverage) that has an option to operate at 20 dBm(100 m coverage).
+The FHSS (frequency hopping spread spectrum) modem is utilized in the physical connection of the Bluetooth with a nominal antenna power of 0 dBm(10 m coverage) and alternately operated at 20 dBm(100 m coverage).
 Bluetooth hopping rate is 1600 hops/second.
 Bluetooth allocates a specific frequency- hopping format for each piconet.

-- Sniff State – Slaves listens to the piconet at reduces rates.
+- Sniff State: Slaves listens to the piconet at minimized rates.

-Bluetooth provides usage protection and information confidentiality.
+Bluetooth offers usage security and information confidentiality.
 It uses a 128 bit long random number, 48-bit MAC address of the device and two keys – Authentication (128 bits) and Encryption (8 to 128 bits).
 Three modes of operation are non-secure, service level and link level.

 Definition of Wifi